A unique cultural experience in Australia's Top end

 Open Weekdays

-The Merrepen gallery is open on weekdays from 8.30AM till 5PM.
-It is generally open all year round but is sometimes closed over the Christmas holidays and when the Merrepen team are working off site.
+The Merrepen gallery is open on week days subject to staffing.
+Please email to confirm if you are planning a trip.
+We are generally open all year round but is sometimes closed over the Christmas holidays and when the Merrepen team are working off site.

 Getting To Merrepen

 Drive to Adelaide River.
-Turn off to the right after Adelaide River.
+Take a right turn immediately after Adelaide River.
 Follow the signs to Daly River.
 Merrepen is located in the Aboriginal Community of Nauiyu.
 The road is bitumen from Darwin.
 Caution is advised, particularly in the wet season.
-It is also wise to keep a look out for wandering stock.
-Better to drive in daylight hours.
+It is also wise to keep a look out for wandering stock including wild buffalos.
+Safest to drive in daylight hours.

 Flood Watch